Assisting Clients With Medicare And Commercial Carrier Overpayment Appeals

-The government contracts with a number of entities who have authority to make overpayment determinations.
+Many government-contracted entities have the authority to determine overpayment.
 Some of these include Recovery Audit Contractors (RACs), Medicaid Integrity Contractors (MICs), ZPICs “Safeguard Services” and Medicare Administrative Contractors (A/B/MACs).

-Often, the government claims millions of dollars of overpayments based on faulty methods of extrapolation.
-The attorneys at Rivas Goldstein, LLP, have been very successful in contesting overpayments based on extrapolation.
+In many cases, the government claims there were millions of dollars of overpayments based on faulty extrapolation methods.
+At Rivas Goldstein, LLP, our attorneys have been successful in contesting overpayments based on extrapolation.

 How Does The Appeal Process Work?

 The process is the same for all health care providers, from physicians to home health agencies to suppliers.
 There are five levels of the Medicare and commercial carrier appeal.
-Our New York City lawyers are able to represent clients at any and all of these levels:
+Our New York City lawyers can represent clients at any of these levels:

 - Level 2 — Request for reconsideration: Here, Medicare and commercial carrier overpayment appeals are assessed by a qualified independent contractor (QIC) chosen by the Centers for Medicare & Medicaid Services (CMS).
 Legal counsel is valuable at this level because it is the last chance for a provider to submit new documentation to challenge the overpayment allegation.

 - Level 3 — Request for OMHA ALJ hearing: Providers who are not satisfied with the outcome of reconsideration can request a hearing before an administrative law judge (ALJ) at the Office of Medicare Hearings and Appeals (OMHA).
 This process includes a discovery phase and witness testimony, much like a civil lawsuit.